tobek/laminae/00-vi-facets.md

 ### Dissolution

 REF[Dissolution] is powerful and frightening to most mortals, and wholly essential.
 It takes many paths.
 Some pursue glee in the act of destruction itself, while others patiently shepherd---or simply observe---natural forces of dissipation taking hold.
-On a less cosmic scale, dissolution concerns measuring and understanding what one needs, and letting go of past burdens.
-On REF[laminae](cosmography#laminae) this facet is an imbalance that can only be sustained by an influx of material from cardinal worlds, breaking down and dispersing energies that distantly originated in facets of REF[Creation].
+On a personal level, dissolution concerns measuring and understanding what one needs, and letting go of past burdens.
+On REF[laminae](cosmography#laminae) this facet holds an imbalance that can only be sustained by an influx of material from cardinal worlds, breaking down and dispersing energies that distantly originated in facets of REF[Creation].

 REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, death, and certainty.